Fallout 76: Everything you need to know before E3 2018

 E3 is here, and Bethesda is finally giving us the details on its next Fallout game -- and surprise, Fans were absolutely right.
 Ever since the first teaser dropped, the community has been guessing that Fallout 76 would be the earliest game in the series timeline, and would feature a less destroyed world than the desolate landscape the franchise has been known for.

-At Microsoft's Xbox One event at E3, Bethesda confirmed those basics, dropping the trailer, seen above, with our first look at the game's overworld -- and promising to tell us even more about the game at its own event later tonight.
+At Microsoft's Xbox One ($449.98 at Amazon.com) event at E3, Bethesda confirmed those basics, dropping the trailer, seen above, with our first look at the game's overworld -- and promising to tell us even more about the game at its own event later tonight.

 For the original teaser, the company actually spent a full day teasing fans with a live stream of an unmanned television set.
 It sat for hours, displaying only a mock 1950s test-pattern with the words "Please Stand By."Then, the company rolled this: